Permanent staff

 I am Quentin Fernandez de Grado, currently in the third year of my PhD at LIG, within the Aptikal team.
 My thesis aims to enhance our knowledge of the evolutionary mechanisms impacting an organism’s journey toward adaptation.
 First, we will study the selective pressures that shape the order of genes in operons.
 Second, we will investigate the evolutionary mechanisms that affect the evolution of a population’s mutation rate, and the impact on the genome organization.

-Juliette Louistisserand is a PhD student co-supervised by Antoine Frénoy and Magali Richard.
+Juliette Louistisserand is a PhD student co-supervised by Antoine Frénoy and Magali Richard, on the topic: “Interactions between the functional heterogeneity of tumors and cancer evolution”.

 Aurélien Tauzin is a PhD student.